 Production-Ready FastAPI: 4 Essential Strategies for Scalable Backends

-Building a main.py file and call it a day.
+Building a backend that works on your local machine is one thing; building one that survives the rigors of production is quite another.
+Most tutorials show you how to throw everything into a single main.py file and call it a day.
 That approach is a recipe for disaster.
 As your codebase grows, it becomes an unmaintainable knot of logic that is nearly impossible to test or extend.
 To move beyond the basics, you must adopt patterns that emphasize modularity, separation of concerns, and robust infrastructure.

 Organize Your Project with APIRouter